mitranim/jisp/readme.md

 Hoisting of multi-line statements above their place in code causes some actions to be executed out of order.

-[NYI] It's somewhat awkward to pass a 'nothing' to a macro (e.g. in a list of arguments); you have to test it in a macro and change value to "".
+[NYI] It's somewhat awkward to pass a 'nothing' to a macro, i.e. something that will print as "" when unquoted; you have to test it in a macro and change value to "".
 Considering a special clause for `undefined` or `null`, or perhaps a special `nil` virtual value.

 [NYI] `command` doesn't automatically load the `register` module.